 |Undergraduate Students||Driving History Questionnaire, Online Test and Behind the Wheel Test|

 In order to be authorized to operate University vans, students must have a valid U.S., Canada, or Puerto Rico driver’s license.
 Probationary License holders are only permitted to drive a golf carts and cannot drive until probationary status is removed and have driven more than 2000 miles in one year.
 Rental vehicles can be obtained through Avis, Hertz, and Enterprise.
 Prior approval from the Dean is required and a copy of the signed authorization must be presented to rental agency.

 Steps to become Van Certified:

 - ONLINE TEST: Once you complete your Driver’s History Questionnaire, you will have to satisfactorily complete the Online Van Test.
-Register using your Princeton University User ID and Password and begin taking the Online Test which consists of a training session along with a 10 question test.
+Click here for instructions on how to register.
+Online Test consists of a training session along with a 10 question test.
 You are required to pass the test with an average of 80%.
 Students are permitted to attempt to pass the test a maximum of three times using the same User ID and Password.
-Once registered, if you exit the site, click on the link “Return to Site”, to login.
+Once registered, if you exit the site, click on this link to login.
 Upon completion of the test you will be able to see your score and print out the Certificate of Achievement.
 Please contact Visium Learning at (866) 435-7687 or email email@example.com for technical support.